GabrielDangelo21/jogo_danese_flutter/README.md

 Added number of updatable requests.

+Logic for adding up the score.

 ### Tasks to do

-Logic for adding up the score.
+Adjust container sizes with overflow.